Taylor Swift’s Top 10 Songs For Healing

 If forgiving yourself or learning to accept yourself is difficult, it may be because you were never taught how to do so growing up.

 But the good news is, you can start to let go and heal by learning to speak to yourself with loving kindness and compassion NOW.
-Which is what this song does when it tells us:
+Which is what this song does when it tells you:

 “Your string of lights is still bright to me.”